azohc/mwt/README.md

 - widgets to display time and weather information in a customizable format
 - bookmark widgets that respond to keyboard shortcuts
-- fullscreen search with google, youtube, or duckduckgo
+- search with google, youtube, or duckduckgo by prepending a character to the query

 ## installation